escapar/LeylineJavaWebInfrastructure/README.md

 # Leyline 灵脉
 A Web Development Workflow , Gendai Mahou made Simple.

-The concept of Leyline comes from stories of Ancient English ~~, TYPE-MOON and various GALGAMES~~.
+The concept of Leyline comes from stories in Ancient English ~~, TYPE-MOON and various GALGAMES~~.

+We build no more wheels , cuz it's not essential for Java Web.

+Meanwhile , we provide a better integration for starting Web App development smoothly with most fresh and reliable techs.

 ![](http://kohaku.kouhi.me/wp-content/uploads/2014/03/leyline.png)

-# 短期目标 & SPECS
+# Primary GOALS & SPECS
 Spring Boot

-自动从 Model(ModelMapper)->DTO->Restful API 的 CRUD 接口
+Model(ModelMapper)->DTO->Restful API CRUD [OK]

-Spring Data JPA 和 QueryDSL 的持久层
+ORM in Spring Data JPA + QueryDSL [Testing]

-注解式的 JsonView、Spring Security、分页和 Rest 以及 Thymeleaf 的集成
+Smooth Integration of JsonView、Spring Security、Pagination/Sort、 Rest And Thymeleaf  [Implementing]

-Spring Framework的 @Cachable 和 Memcached 的集成
+Smooth Integration of Spring Framework @Cachable and Memcached  [Planning]

-Angular Material 的简易管理界面
+An Admin Panel in Angular Material [Pending]

-用例
+Use Cases And Examples [Pending]

-# 长期目标
+# Long Term GOALS

+i18n

-一个根据 Restful API 代码转 ExpressJS 的 API Proxy 的生成器
+A Restful API 2 ExpressJS Model Proxy Codegen

-和Spring生态中其他组件的结合(Spring XD等)

-一个一站式持续集成和测试、部署的方案
+Integration of Other Components in Spring Eco-system (ex.
+Spring XD)

+A CI Including Testing and Automatic Deployment

 etc...